BEGINNERS · GETTING STARTED

 Rest before you cut

-The single most common way to ruin an otherwise good cook is skipping the rest.
-Cutting into meat straight off the smoker lets all the juice run onto the board instead of staying in the meat.
+Resting makes a bigger difference than most first-time cooks expect.
+Cutting into meat straight off the smoker lets juice run onto the board instead of staying in the meat.
 Give big cuts at least 30 minutes, ideally closer to an hour or two for brisket and pork butt, wrapped and resting before you cut.

 A simple first-cook checklist